Amendments post approval

 Amendments are changes made to a research project after approval has been given.
 If you plan to make an amendment to your research project, you need to determine whether you need to notify the review bodies from whom you have received approvals.

 It is the sponsor’s responsibility to decide whether an amendment is substantial or non-substantial.
 The HRA provide examples of substantial and non-substantial amendments.

-NEW: On 2 June 2020 changes were introduced to the way amendments are notified to Research Ethics Committees and NHS/HSC
+On 2 June 2020 changes were introduced to the way amendments are notified to Research Ethics Committees and NHS/HSC

 Amendments should be submitted for review via online submission.